-Farhio is a Somali-born woman, the first of six children of a middle-class family.
-Her father worked for Alitalia, the Italian airline, in Mogadishu and her villa was frequented by her father's Italian colleagues.
-Her migratory project had not matured in a context of poverty and deprivation.
-The father, in fact, was an enterprising man, who had risen to some autonomous activities in the transport and building sectors.
-On the contrary, her migration aspiration matured within a context that has favored an anticipatory socialization to the Italian language, society, and culture.
-She declared to have always loved Italy, which represented for her a focus of aspirations in itself, where to realize her aspiration to graduate in medicine.
+Farhio is a Somali-born woman, the first of six children of handle it anymore! ... you know "day and night" is heavy, a middle-class family.
+Her father worked for Alitalia, the I lost my freedom ... so in 1987 I gave up the idea of Italian airline, in Mogadishu and her villa was frequented staving and studying.
+But I met this boy and staved ... by her father's Italian colleagues.
+Her migratory project and from there things took a different turn ...
+(Farhio, had not matured in a context of poverty and deprivation. interviewed by author.
+Naples: 8 July 2016) The father, in fact, was an enterprising man, who had risen to some autonomous activities in the transport The beginning of the romantic relationship with an Italian and building sectors.
+On the contrary, her migration man represents the first turning point in Farhio's aspiration matured within a context that has favored an biographical path.
+Thanks to the economic stability anticipatory socialization to the Italian language, society, provided by this relationship, when her father came to and culture.
+She declared to have always loved Italy, Italy for medical treatment and she was the only one which represented for her a focus of aspirations in itself, who could take care of him, she was able to not work for where to realize her aspiration to graduate in medicine. an extended period of time.